 In the end, there is no substitute for personalized legal help from an attorney who understands your farm, your family, and your goals.

-The Center for Agriculture and Food Systems at Vermont Law School supports scholars, practitioners, and students in producing innovative research and legal tools for use by the food and agriculture community.
-CAFS offers a comprehensive curriculum in food and agriculture for law and policy students in order to train advocates for sustainable local and regional food systems.
+The Center for Agriculture and Food Systems at Vermont Law School trains law and policy students to develop real-world solutions for a more sustainable and just food system.
 Learn more at vermontlaw.edu/cafs.

 This resource is the product of several years of research and the combined talents of many people.
-We are particularly appreciative of the work of Amanda Heyman and the final production team for finalizing legal content, design, and website build.
+We are particularly appreciative of the work of Amanda Heyman and the final production team for finalizing legal content, design, and website build, and of Jeannette Eicks and Exari for the design of the Farm Lease Builder.
 In addition, we would like to thank the following individuals and organizations for their time, talents, and dedication to this project.

 We thank the many farmers who are featured in this resource or who otherwise contributed to its contents by telling their stories for the benefit of other farmers.
 In particular, we wish to thank our “case study” farmers, featured here.